hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/select.md

 ## Examples

-A SELECT query (with no parameters) that retrieves all the pending sales orders from the table `SALES` can be implemented as:
+A select query (with no parameters) that retrieves all the pending sales orders from the table `SALES` can be implemented as:

 ```xml
 <select method="getPendingSales" vo="PendingSale">